21sys/21sys.github.io/content/about.md

 # About this site

 This is my casual blog about sysadmin, dev, devops and poweruser topics.
 Linux, Windows, MacOS.
 Programming, config, cloud, AI and more.
+Brought you from the [21st century](https://www.youtube.com/watch?v=aScP6QB3Nx8).

 **Find and post article comments on [our GitHub Discussions forum](https://github.com/21sys/21sys.github.io/discussions).**